DamianMorozov/OpenTgResearcher/README.md

-﻿# OpenTgResearcher - Open Telegram Researcher
+﻿# OpenTgResearcher - tool for analyzing Telegram chats and downloading their content

 ## Product assignment
 Telegram's open researcher and search engine: